The very question "

 sign you're a good match.
 11 Your Doubts Come And Go

 Consider whether these doubts are fleeting or if they stick around.
-As Hardy says, "too much questioning could allude to deeper problems in the relationship," so you'll want to trust your gut and take a closer look to figure out why you feel the way you do.
+As Hardy says, "Too much questioning could allude to deeper problems in the relationship."
+You'll want to trust your gut and take a closer look to figure out why you feel the way you do.

 12 You Are Respected

 Keep an eye out on the daily — as well as in moments when disrespect might be on full display, like during an argument — and ask yourself, "Do I feel safe?
 Do I feel respected?"

 Salina Schmidgall, M.Ed., PLPC, NCC, a mental health therapist, tells Bustle.
 "If you don't feel either of these, you aren't with the right person."

 Disrespect might look like yelling, crossing boundaries, name-calling, lying — the list goes on and on.
 You won't have to deal with any these things in a secure, healthy relationship.